The reverse of Doomed Upgrade

 - In Beast Wars the "Transmetal" upgrades in season 2 were originally going to be done throughout the season, but Hasbro mandated that it all happen at the beginning of the season.
 Season 3 got to do it's "Transmetal 2" upgrades gradually, with Cheetor and Dinobot 2 getting that status at roughly the halfway point.

 - In Winx Club, Season 2 had the Winx earn Charmix, which was a simple power-boost that occurred late in the season.
 Season 3 had Enchantix, which was gained by the characters separately throughout the season.
-Season 4 had Believix, which was gained early in the season.
+Season 4 had Believix, which was gained early in the season, and Sophix and Lovix.
 Season 5 had Harmonix early in the season and Sirenix in the middle.

 - In Exo Squad, The Squad's mechs were upgraded with Super Prototype devices mid-second season.
 Although said devices didn't bring about a combat performance improvement as most examples above, they did save their lives on several occasions later.